 - Engineering Sciences: Electrical Engineering (S.M., M.E., Ph.D.)

 - Engineering Sciences: Environmental Science and Engineering (Ph.D.)

-- Engineering Sciences: Mechanical Engineering, including a Materials Science track (Ph.D.)
+- Engineering Sciences: Materials Science and Mechanical Engineering (Ph.D.)

 - Secondary Field in Computational Science and Engineering (as part of the Ph.D.)